-Lake & Pond Management
+Lake and Pond Management Services

 Many times, depending on needs of the customer, it is necessary to schedule an on-site consultation to help determine the scope of the lake management plan.
 We understand that it is important for you to meet with our biologist to communicate pond management goals and expectations before committing to a financial investment.

 We can answer your questions pertaining to pond design, habitat enhancement, fish stocking, vegetation management, aeration systems, and maintenance programs.
 We will then prepare estimates for any proposed projects without cost or obligation.
 In some cases a mileage charge would apply, but this fee will be determined and agreed upon prior to the consultation.

 A lake survey is usually the first step in order to analyze the current condition of the lake and the fish populations.
-We do this by conducting an electroshock survey.
+We do this by conducting an electrofishing survey.
 The electroshocker temporarily stuns the fish without harming them.
 Forage fish are categorized by size and quantity, and predators are weighed and measured.
 The recorded data is used to produce graph summaries of their condition.

 The first step to tackling your moss problem is identifying what type of vegetation you’re dealing with.
 It will be categorized as either algae, submerged, floating, or emergent.
 You can email pictures to us for help or consult one of the several resources on our links page for proper identification.